TejasRGitHub/gRPC-AWS-REST/README.md

 ## Setting up AWS Lambda

 Login to the AWS Console then goto AWS Lambda by typing in `lambda` in the search bar.
 Once you are on the lambda page, create a lambda function with default settings and with s3 read access ( For more details on this check the Youtube video).
-Once you have created lambda function, upload the checkLogMessage.zip or getMessageLambda.zip.
+Once you have created lambda function, upload the checkLogMessage.zip or getMessageLambda.zip ( if not present you can simply create both zips by clicking on the function and the config.ini and zipping it).
 Once the code is uploaded on the lambda function then `Deploy` the code.
-Edit the execution by specifying the functionName.lambda_handler
+Edit the execution by specifying the "functionName.lambda_handler" (for e.g. checkLogMessages.lambda_handler)
 Do the same process for both the .zip file and setup two lambda functions.

 ## Setting up AWS Gateway